 This proposal calls for implementing a Water for Production Project which will be an integrated development initiative to transform the community of Lukaaka In the ranking and prioritization of community critical needs, Water for Production was prioritized 4th out of 9 and yet, after thorough analysis, it is the intervention that will enable most of the other challenges to be tackled as well.
-The proposals in this project are not limited to providing water for production but are multipronged, covering all aspects of community development uncovered during the community assessment survey and intended to result in mindset and attitude change for farmers, farmers' capacity strengthened, household incomes improved and increased savings culture in a poor community..
-These intended outcomes will be achieved because the Rotary Club of Kampala West will partner with a community development organization called C-Care that is committed to send community teachers in Lukaaka and establish and run Farmer Field Schools for two years.
+The proposals in this project are not limited to providing water for production but are multipronged, covering all aspects of community development uncovered during the community assessment survey and intended to result in mindset and attitude change for farmers, farmer education in better farming methods, treatment of pests and diseases, introduction to markets outside Lukaaka, growing higher yielding and higher value crops and therefore getting better prices resulting in higher household income and reduction of poverty.
+These outcomes cannot be achieved unless the Rotary Club of Kampala West partners with a community development organization called C-Care that is committed to send community teachers in Lukaaka and establish and run Farmer Field Schools for two years.
 These are transforming programs that have been successfully carried out in other parts of Uganda, one of which (Mubende) was visited by the Rotary Club of Kampala West.
 The Rotary Club of Kampala West cannot engage C-Care independently.
 C-Care is engaged and deployed by the Ministry of Water and Environment of the Government of Uganda.
 The Ministry of water and Environment cannot engage and deploy C-Care to an area unless that area has procured a Water for Production project.
 The Rotary Club of Kampala West believes that Rotary, in partnership with the Ministry of Water and Environment and through C-Care will provide the interventions needed to break the poverty, ignorance disease cycle in Lukaaka and set that community to a path of growth and development.